 Trips and Visits

-Visits out of school range from day visits to numerous locations and centres in the local area, to fully residential experiences beginning with one night away in Year 3.
-The cost of all these visits is covered within school fees.
+Visits out of School range from day visits at numerous locations and centres in the local area, to fully residential experiences beginning with one night away in Year 3.
+The cost of all these visits are covered within school fees.

 All experiences are carefully planned to enrich the curricular activities in school.
 Please see the news and events section of our website for reports on our most recent activities.

-Reception have a wonderful time at their Forest School in the Alleyn’s school grounds every week, and in the Lent term are taken to The Museum of Childhood, Bethnal Green.
+Reception have a wonderful time at their Forest School in the Alleyn’s school grounds every week, and in the Lent term are taken to The Museum of Childhood, Bethnal Green and The Wildlife Centre.

 Years 1 and 2 are taken on a variety of topic visits, which run on a two year cycle.
 Trips may include the London Transport Museum, Bushcraft, Hever Castle or the Cutty Sark, depending on the topic.